 The RDA is partnering with Pepco on the development of a 32-acre Pepco-owned parcel in Forestville.
 The University of Maryland is providing architectural, site design and stainability services to aid in the concept design.
 The site is zoned for town houses and will be developed as a connected community with on-site electrical generating capabilities and a variety of sustainable building techniques.
 A design team has been retained to create a concept plan for the site.
-An RFP for a master developer was released on July 8, 2021 and proposals are due September 30, 2021.
+An RFP for a master developer was released on July 8, 2021 and the proposal due date has been extended to October 21, 2021.